-MCFB staff and members have continued to work with local and state air quality officials to ensure that Mendocino County is represented in the application process for FARMER program funding to assist those in agriculture with partial replacement costs for stationary diesel engines/equipment, some on road equipment, processing equipment and other categories.
-This diligence has brought $258,465 to Mendocino County farmers in the first round of FARMER money allocation for diesel pump replacements.
-The second round of funding allocation is expected to be announced May 1st.
+- MCFB has continued to work with California Farm Bureau Federation to ensure that FARMER program funding was included in the state budget to assist those in agriculture with partial replacement costs for stationary diesel engines/equipment, some on road equipment, processing equipment and other categories.

-Comments were submitted regarding SB 356 on MCFB’s concerns related to the proposal to transition the Sonoma Marin Area Rail Transit (SMART) district as the successor to the North Coast Railroad Authority (NCRA) right of way from the county line north to Willits.
-General concerns include how Mendocino County would be represented on the SMART board, the ability of SMART to use eminent domain, the application of rail crossing fees and unknown impacts to private property owners.
+- Comments were submitted regarding SB 356 on MCFB’s concerns related to the proposal to transition the Sonoma Marin Area Rail Transit (SMART) district as the successor to the North Coast Railroad Authority (NCRA) right of way from the county line north to Willits.
+The Senator and staff listened to the concerns regarding the lack of Mendocino County representation on the SMART board and SB 356 was amended to change the northern boundary for the SMART rail line acquisition to the northern Sonoma County line.